DataScienceMustang/Stats2_Project1/README.md

 ## Variable selection:
 - try running with school and then running without/ see if variable selection pulls it out naturally

+## Next steps from 6/7 meeting:
+* Outliers, run included & excluded in model to ensure no changes in performance